 A major amendment to this ASP would be required prior to the consideration of any significant future non-agricultural development within each of the Agricultural Transition Areas.
-This amendment would be directed by a Council's Terms of Reference and only proceed where it is in alignment with the County's Municipal Development Plan and regional policy framework.
+This amendment would be directed by a Council terms of reference and only proceed where it is in alignment with the County's Municipal Development Plan and regional policy framework.

-- 8.2.1 The policies within this section shall apply to the lands identified as "Agricultural Transition" on Map 5: Land Use Strategy. - 8.2.2 No Residential or Business development shall be supported within the Agricultural Transition, unless a major amendment has first been approved by Council in full alignment with applicable policies of the Municipal Development Plan and regional policy framework. - 8.2.3 Within the Agricultural Transition Area, the limited subdivision of up to four lots (including existing agricultural parcels) per quarter section may be considered, subject to any subdivision complying with the following criteria: - a) All new parcels shall be a minimum of 14.2 ha (35 acres) in size. - b) Notwithstanding a), one of the four parcels may be below the 14.2 ha (35 acre) minimum parcel size, and hold a residential or agricultural land use if: - i.
-No other agricultural parcel less than 14.2 ha (35 acres) in size exists within the subject quarter section; and - ii.
-The proposed parcel is between 1.6 ha (3.95 acres) and 4.0 ha (9.88 acres) in size. - c) Minimum parcel size modifiers shall be placed onto proposed agricultural lots at time of redesignation to prevent further subdivision from taking place. - d) Narrow or irregular lot designs shall not be supported, especially where they: - i.
-Preclude future comprehensive subdivision; - ii.
-Adversely affect the ability to efficiently undertake a range of agricultural operations, either within the proposed lots or on surrounding lands; - iii.
-Adversely affect the protection of environmental features such as wildlife corridors, habitat areas, riparian areas, and steep slopes; and - iv.
-Include panhandles, unless the panhandle design accommodates the future provision of a public road; and - e) All subdivision proposals shall align with the County's Agricultural Boundary Design Guidelines, particularly in providing sufficient space for adequate setbacks from other agricultural operations and residential uses. - 8.2.4 Any agricultural development within the Agricultural Transition area shall comply with the County's Agricultural Boundary Design Guidelines.
+- 8.2.1 The policies within this section shall apply to the lands identified as "Agricultural Transition" on Map 5: Land Use Strategy - 8.2.2 No Residential or Business development shall be supported within the Agricultural Transition Area, unless a major amendment has first been approved by Council in full alignment with applicable policies of the Municipal Development Plan and regional policy framework. - 8.2.3 Within the Agricultural Transition Area, the limited subdivision of up to four lots (including existing agricultural parcels) per quarter section may be considered, subject to any subdivision complying with the following criteria: - a) All new parcels shall be a minimum of 35 acres in size. - b) Notwithstanding a), one of the four parcels may be below the 35 acre minimum parcel size, and hold a residential or agricultural land use if: - i.
+No other agricultural parcel less than 35 acres in size exists within the subject quarter section; and - ii.
+The proposed parcel is between 3.95 and 9.88 acres in size. - c) Minimum parcel size modifiers shall be placed onto proposed agricultural lots at time of redesignation to prevent further subdivision from taking place. - d) Narrow or irregular lot designs shall not be supported, especially where they: - i. preclude future comprehensive subdivision; - ii. adversely affect the ability to efficiently undertake a range of agricultural operations, either within the proposed lots or on surrounding lands; - iii. adversely affect the protection of environmental features such as wildlife corridors, habitat areas, riparian areas, and steep slopes; - iv. include panhandles, unless the panhandle design accommodates the future provision of a public road. - e) All subdivision proposals shall align with the County's agricultural boundary design guidelines, particularly in providing sufficient space for adequate setbacks from other agricultural operations and residential uses.

+8.2.5 Any agricultural development within the Agricultural Transition area shall comply with the County's Agricultural Boundary Design Guidelines.